 Google Ads can also be targeted to your local market.
 Start a Google ads campaign where advertising appears in search engines and on content sites across the web.
 Use a targeted local marketing landing page and remarketing to remind past customers to return.

-For related ideas see these 31 local digital marketing tips.
+For related ideas see these 31 online marketing for local businesses tips.